Markovian bridges: Weak continuity and pathwise constructions: Introduction and main results

-We now turn to a pathwise construction of bridges of self-similar Feller processes.
-We will focus on the state space $S=[0,\infty)$ or $\re$, which contains $0$. \begin{defi} The \defin{scaling operators} $\fun{S^\gamma_v}{D_\infty}{D_\infty}$ are defined by\begin{esn} \imf{S^\gamma_v f}{t}=v^{1/\gamma}\imf{f}{t/v}. \end{esn} A Feller family $\paren{\p_x}_{x\in S}$ is said to be \defin{self-similar of index $\gamma$} if for every $x\in S$ and every $v>0$, the image of $\p_x$ under the scaling operator $S^\gamma_v$ is $\p_{v^{1/\gamma}x}$. \end{defi} We now give a pathwise construction of bridge laws associated to a self-similar Feller family $\paren{\p_x}_{x\in S}$ of index $\gamma$, the bridges going from $0$ to any element of $S$ and of any length.
-Suppose that $\paren{\p_x}_{x\in S}$ satisfies \hh{1'} and \hh{2}; explicit examples will be given in Section \ref{pathwise}.
-The hypotheses ensure the applicability of Theorems \ref{bridgeByWeakCont} and \ref{backwardSMP}.
-Also, note that the image of $\p_{x,y}^t$ under the scaling operator $S^\gamma_v$ is $\p_{v^{1/\gamma}x,v^{1/\gamma}y}^{t v}$; this can be verified by the approximation of bridge laws (Theorem \ref{bridgeByWeakCont}) and the self-similarity property of $\paren{\p_x}_{x\in S}$ using the continuity of the scaling operators on Skorohod space.
+We now give a pathwise construction of bridge laws associated to a self-similar Feller family $( \mathbb{P}_x)_{x\in S}$ of index $\gamma$, the bridges going from $0$ to any element of $S$ and of any length.
+Suppose that $( \mathbb{P}_x)_{x\in S}$ satisfies (H1$^{\prime}$) and (H2); explicit examples will be given in Section \ref{pathwise}.
+The hypotheses ensure the applicability of Theorems \ref{bridgeByWeakCont} and~\ref{backwardSMP}.
+Also, note that the image of $\mathbb {P}_{x,y}^t$ under the scaling operator $S^\gamma_v$ is $\mathbb{P}_{v^{1/\gamma}x,v^{1/\gamma}y}^{t v}$; this can be verified by the approximation of bridge laws (Theorem \ref{bridgeByWeakCont}) and the self-similarity property of $( \mathbb{P}_x)_{x\in S}$ using the continuity of the scaling operators on Skorohod space.